Julie Born Schwartz

 In the convent Julie was shown a votive made by Yves Klein, which he had offered to Santa Rita shortly before he died.
 It had lain forgotten until many years later, when it was rediscovered after an earthquake in 1979.
 As she explains in the interview which follows, Klein’s connection to the convent develops a second strand to Julie’s research.

-Her new film, Ex-voto, will be premiered during the Festival di Spoleto in 2018.
+Julie’s new film, Ex-voto, was premiered during the Festival di Spoleto in 2018 before travelling to Galleri Image, Aarhus, Denmark.

 The interview was prepared by Jonathan Stubbs for the Royal Academy’s newspaper The Studio, N° 16 Summer 2017, and is reproduced here by kind permission.